kabk/go2_2019-2020/README.md

 These are code examples used during the coding class lead by James Bryan Graves

-## content
+## docs

-The markdown content for the website [kabk.hacker.coffee](kabk.hacker.coffee).
 This content includes references from lectures, assignments, etc..

 ## go2bot